Pete Carroll and John Schneider excited by ‘flexibility’ this Seahawks offseason brings

 “I just feel like it’s just an ongoing process of battling every year and rejuvenating the spirit and the approach to it.
 It’s what I’ve been doing for as long as I can remember.
 So I don’t feel one bit different about it.
 The challenges of this season that are a little bit unique, the new opportunities we have to make this roster as competitive as it’s ever been. … It’s exciting and thrilling to go about it.”

 That led to the question of how much longer Carroll wants to coach.
-It’s one he usually evades, never giving a direct response.
+It’s one he usually evades.
 But if Carroll has any thought other than to fulfill a contract that goes through the 2025 season — when he would become the oldest coach in league history — he didn’t let on.

 He referenced again his “five-year program” that he learned a while ago to organize his life.